KolbiIvey/Unkindled-Odyssey/README.md

 </div>

 ## My Favorite Code Snipit:
-The Charcter Modl for my project is by far my favorite bit of code.
+The Charcter Model for my project is by far my favorite bit of code.
 It was the very first thing I worked on.
 ```python
 STARTING_CLASS = (
     ('K', 'Knight'),